 We have had a number of people completing the on-line survey - thanks.
 We'd love to have lots more.

-Here are some of the comments people have made.
+We'll add some of the comments people make here.

 Favourite food as a child: